TadasPaplauskas/pattern-parser/README.md

 * (optional) callback function that will be executed if no match is found.
 Original message is passed as an argument.
 * (optional) an object to be passed as a context to all callbacks.
 For example, if you would put `{ id: 123 }` as a context, then every callback (including not_found) could access that parameter through `this.id`.

-Parser will return true if a match was found or false otherwise.
+Parser will return a callback result if a match was found or false otherwise.
 Parser stops after the first match is found, so the order of patterns is important.

 Here's how to write patterns:
 ~~~